telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspectors/inspector-types.md

 ## Web

 The __Web__ inspector (__Response only__) allows you to view responses in a web browser control, which provides a quick preview of how a given response may appear in a browser.
-The web browser control is configured to prevent additional downloads when rendering the response (to avoid flooding the __Web Sessions__ list), meaning that most images and styles will be not be displayed.
+The web browser control is configured to prevent additional downloads when rendering the response (to avoid flooding the __Web Sessions__ list), meaning that most images and styles will not be displayed.
 Additionally, scripting and navigating are blocked, providing a read-only preview.

 ## Cookies